inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 Vector data is the most common type of data found in GIS.
 A vector is essentially something made up of single points, or lines connecting those points.
-In other words, points, lines, and polygons are all vectors (curved lines are vectors too, but we won’t worry about that for now).
+In other words, points, lines and polygons are all vectors (curved lines are vectors too, but we won’t worry about that for now).
 We are already quite familiar with vector data because in the previous unit, we used JOSM to create it!

 Each object in a vector dataset is referred to as a feature.
-When we are using JOSM we often refer to them as objects, but in traditional GIS terminology they are features.
+In JOSM we often refer to them as objects, but in traditional GIS terminology they are features.
 A polygon that represents a building is a feature, as is a line that represents a river.
-Each feature has a geographic location, and is attached to other data that describe the feature.
+Each feature has a geographic location and is attached to other data that describe the feature.

 One important thing to note is that QGIS layers can only contain one type of